-After his conversion in 1969, Anthony continued to be involved in evangelism and was baptised in a Baptist church.
-Many times he felt that God had answered his prayer and that he had been set free of his attraction to the same sex.
-However, although these moments were spiritually exhilarating they did not have a lasting impact on his life.
-Believing that ‘more faith and more power’ was needed to overcome his ‘problem’, Anthony began to explore his Christianity in the Charismatic renewal, which had just commenced in Sydney, and also traditional Pentecostal contexts.
+After his "born again” conversion experience in 1969, Anthony continued to be involved in evangelism and was baptised in a Baptist church.
+Many times he felt God had answered his prayer and that he had been set free of his attraction to the same sex.
+Although these moments were spiritually exhilarating, they did not have a lasting impact.
+Believing that more faith and more power was needed to overcome his “problem”, Anthony began to explore the Charismatic renewal, which had just begun in Sydney, and also traditional Pentecostalism.

 In 1971, after feeling a strong call to ministry, Anthony attended Faith Bible College, a pastoral and missionary training centre in New Zealand.
 After confessing to the leadership of the college that he still struggled with homosexuality, he underwent several weeks of exorcisms through the ministry of Pastor Neville Johnson at Queen Street Assemblies of God in Auckland.

-However, on returning to Australia, Anthony was still troubled by his sexuality, and believing that he could never serve God until this part of his life was overcome, he signed himself into in a ‘live-in’ ex-gay program for six months at Moombara and Bundeena Christian Fellowship (a rehabilitation centre that claimed success for drug addicts, prostitutes and homosexuals).
+Returning to Australia, still troubled about his sexuality, and believing that he could never serve God until all homosexual, thoughts, feelings and behaviours were overcome, Anthony admitted himself into in a residential "ex-gay" program for six months at Moombara and Bundeena Christian Fellowship (a rehabilitation centre that claimed success for drug addicts, prostitutes and homosexuals).

-Anthony then moved to Orange New South Wales in 1972 and began youth work for the local Assemblies of God Church.
-It was the next year as youth pastor he met Helen and they were married in1974.
+Anthony then moved to Orange New South Wales in 1973 and began youth work for the local Assemblies of God Church.
+It was the next year as youth pastor he met Helen and they were married in 1974.

 Anthony founded Youth Alive New South Wales and took the youth in a new direction musically and culturally.
-Youth Alive reached out to young people using new and contemporary methods such as rock concert style youth rallies and culturally relevant preaching.
-Whilst this proved instantly effective, it was not without controversy and Anthony regularly found himself in conflict with some of the more conservative leaders within the denomination.
+Youth Alive reached out to young people using contemporary methods such as rock concert style youth rallies and culturally relevant preaching.
+Whilst this proved instantly effective, it was not without controversy, and Anthony regularly found himself in conflict with conservative leaders within the denomination.
 There was even opposition from youth leaders who believed that contemporary music was demonic and satanic.
 Despite this opposition, the organisation grew substantially and in 1985 Youth Alive held its first mega rally which filled Sydney Town Hall and saw many young people encounter God in fresh and new ways.

-The next year Anthony resigned as Youth Director to focus solely on developing his ministry, Every Believer Evangelism.
+The next year Anthony resigned as Director of Youth Alive to focus solely on developing his ministry, Every Believer Evangelism.

 Through Anthony's ministry, thousands were brought into a personal relationship with Jesus Christ and thousands more lay Christians trained in personal evangelism.
 Anthony's ministry also developed annual Adventure in Evangelism training weekends in seven locations around Australia, organising church study tours to churches in the USA that were experiencing exponential growth, introducing Pastor Bill Hybels (Willow Creek Community Church, Chicago) ministry and concepts to Australian Pentecostalism and founding the Australian Evangelists Association.

-However, behind the enormous ministry success, Anthony continued to undergo his own personal struggle as he tried to reconcile his outward success with his inward failure to see ‘victory’ over his sexual orientation.
+However, behind the ministry success, Anthony continued to struggle to see “victory” over his sexual orientation.

-The ‘tipping point’ came at the beginning of 1991 when Anthony fell in love with a man and was finally confronted with a reality he had tried to deny for many years; he was and always would be a gay man.
-Up until this point Anthony had always felt that even though was not always victorious over his homosexuality, he was willing to keep fighting and holding on to the belief that one day God would answer his daily prayer.
-With this new reality, Anthony could no longer deny the fact that he was gay and as such, knew that he could no longer preach.
-Anthony planned to extricate himself from the ministry over the next 12 months.
+The tipping point came at the beginning of 1991 when Anthony fell in love with a man and was confronted with a reality he had tried to deny for many years; he was and always would be a gay man.
+Until this point, Anthony had always felt that even though he was not always victorious over his homosexuality, he must keep fighting and holding on to the belief that one day God would answer his prayer.
+With this new reality however, Anthony knew he could no longer preach and planned to secretly extricate himself from the ministry over the next 12 months.

-In April 1991 he confessed his struggle to the leaders of the Assemblies and then made a public resignation to the congregation of Central Coast Christian Life Centre, the church where he and his family had called home for the last 5 years.
+In April 1991 he confessed to the leaders of the Assemblies of God and publicly confessed and resigned in front of the congregation of Central Coast Christian Life Centre, the church where he and his family had called home for the last 5 years.

-Unexpectedly in 1998, through a personal development course, Anthony found faith and a relationship with God.
+Unexpectedly in 1998, through a personal development course with spiritual content, Anthony reconnected with his faith and a relationship with God.
 No one was more surprised than him to rediscover a profound experience of God which he has often described as being born again…again!
 Anthony became Australia's first openly gay Pentecostal and began attending Hillsong Church as a member of the congregation.

 Resolution and New Calling